julia-okuniewska/julia-okuniewska/README.md

-- 👋 Hi, I’m @julia-okuniewska, student of Gdansk University of Technology :poland:
+- 👋 Hi, I’m @julia-okuniewska, (still) a Student of Gdansk University of Technology :poland: & full-time @Intel
-- 👀 I’m interested in Software Developement (web/scripts) and my main programming language is Python :snake:
+- 👀 I’m interested in Cloud Software development & DevOps and my main programming language is Golang
-- 🌱 I’m currently learning Cloud Native Applications Architecture with Google Cloud Platform :cloud:
+- I use Python as side-tool & bash scripting & Ansible & CI/CD with GitHub Actions and Jenkins
 - 📫 You can reach me at julia.okuniewska1@gmail.com